shaildeliwala/LyncUCWA/README.md

 --------
 A sample desktop application that uses UCWA, Lync's Web API.

 The project started as a simple feasibility check and to see how UCWA authentication worked.
-It grew from that into a desktop application and is being actively worked on.
+It grew from that into a desktop application.
 All requests are made using a `System.Net.Http.HttpClient` object.

 Features
 --------